 Finns celebrate Easter from Friday until Monday.
 Some shops are open during all days, most shops at least on Saturday.
 If you work in an office, you get a wonderful little holiday of four days.

 The Easter grass (rairuoho in Finnish) is a must in any household with children.
 It symbolizes the spring.
 You buy a pack of Easter grass seeds in any grocery store.
-Plant them a week before Easter to get a great result!
+Plant the seeds a week before Easter to get a good grass patch.

-For those few days, Finland is suddenly something out of Alice in Wonderland.
-Check these six things that we do in the Easter time.
+During Easter, Finland is suddenly something out of Alice in Wonderland.
+Here are some of the things we do during Easter!

-- Finns rarely like small decorative trinkets.
-At Easter, we have little chicks, roosters, bunnies and eggs all over the house.
+#1 Finns rarely like small decorative trinkets.
+At Easter, we have little chicks, roosters, bunnies, and eggs all over the house.